 The rate of growth of discretionary spending has a large impact on long-term fiscal sustainability.
-The current base projection for discretionary spending assumes that spending in 2022 equals the baseline estimate from the President's FY 2022 Budget and then grows with nominal GDP.
-Under the base projection, discretionary spending is approximately 7.1 percent of GDP each year over the projection period.
+The current base projection for discretionary spending assumes that spending grows with nominal GDP starting in 2023.
+Under the base projection, discretionary spending is approximately 6.6 percent of GDP each year over the projection period.
 The implications of an alternative scenario are shown in Table 4.
-In the alternative scenario, discretionary spending for 2022 is the same as in the base case and then grows with inflation and population so as to hold discretionary spending constant on a real per capita basis.
+In the alternative scenario, discretionary spending grows with inflation and population beginning in 2023 so as to hold discretionary spending constant on a real per capita basis.
 (This growth rate assumption is slower than growth with GDP but is still higher than the standard 10-year budget baseline assumption, which assumes that discretionary spending grows with inflation but not with population.)
-As shown in Table 4, if discretionary spending grows with nominal GDP, eliminating the fiscal gap requires that the 2022-2096 primary surplus increase by an average of 6.2 percent of GDP.
-If discretionary spending grows with inflation and population, the fiscal gap is 3.6 percent of GDP.
+As shown in Table 4, if discretionary spending grows with nominal GDP, eliminating the fiscal gap requires that the 2023-2097 primary surplus increase by an average of 4.9 percent of GDP.
+If discretionary spending grows with inflation and population, the fiscal gap is 2.3 percent of GDP.
 The cost of delaying reform is greater when discretionary spending levels are higher.
-Initiating reforms in 2032 requires that the primary surplus increase by an average of 1.1 percent of GDP per year in the base case and by an average of 0.6 percent of GDP if discretionary levels grow with inflation and population after 2022.
-If delayed until 2042, the primary surplus must increase by an average of 2.7 percent of GDP in the base case and by an average of 1.6 percent of GDP when spending grows with inflation and population.
+Initiating reforms in 2033 requires that the primary surplus increase by an average of 0.9 percent of GDP per year in the base case and by an average of 0.4 percent of GDP if discretionary levels grow with inflation and population.
+If delayed until 2043, the primary surplus must increase by an average of 2.1 percent of GDP in the base case and by an average of 1.0 percent of GDP when spending grows with inflation and population.

-Table 4 - Impact of Alternative Discretionary Spe Delaying Fiscal Reform nding Growth Scenarios on Co ost of Primary Surplus Increase (% of GDP) Starting in: Scenario 2022 20 32 2042 Base Case: Growth with GDP 6.2 7.3 9.0 Growth with inflation and population 3.6 4.2 5.2 Increase if F Change in Primary Surplus Increase if Reform is Delayed From 2022 to: 20 32 2042
+Table 4 - Impact of Alternative Discretionary Spending Growth Scenarios on Cost of Delaying Fiscal Reform - Primary Surplus Increase (% of GDP) Starting in: Scenario 2023 2033 2043 Base Case: Growth with GDP 4.9 5.7 7.0 Growth with inflation and population 2.3 2.8 3.4 Increas Change in Primary Surplus Increase if Reform is Delayed From 2023 to: Delayea Denayeu 2033 2043 Base Case: Growth with GDP 2033 0.9 2043 2.1 Base Case: Growth with GDP Growth with inflation and population